euan6/javascript-dsa/README.md

 The first programming concept I have implemented is recursion.
 I had made a series of small, common problems which can be easily solved using recursion, such as the fibonacci sequence, calculating factorials and summing up an array.

+### Linear Search

+Linear search is the first searching algorithm which I have implemented.
+It is very basic as all it does is iterate through an array of eith numbers or strings, and check each element to see if it matches the target value.
+It then returns true if it is found, else false if it is not found.

 ## Data Structures

 ### Stack